sdsu-comp526/fall24/_sources/syllabus.md

 This class will have some assignments and projects (midterm and final).
 The final projects can be individual or group projects (depending on the number of students registered) and will be agreed upon with the instructor.
 There will be a midterm and a final oral presentation for each project.
 Moreover, a final report must be delivered.
 Instructions about what is expected for both midterm and final presentations as well as for the final report will be provided.

 Grading breakdown:
-- Partipation (can include engagement in class, attendance, use of office hours, etc) (5%)
+- Participation (can include engagement in class, attendance, use of office hours, etc) (5%)
 - Assignment 1 (10%): due Friday, September 13, by midnight (AOE)
 - Assignment 2 (10%): due Friday, October 4, by midnight (AOE)
 - Assignment 3 (10%): due Friday, October 25, by midnight (AOE)
 - Assignment 4 (10%): due Friday, November 15, by midnight (AOE)

-- Midterm project (%20): due Wednesday October 16, by midnight (AOE)
+- Midterm project (%20): due Wednesday, October 16, by midnight (AOE)
 - Final project (%35): due Monday, December 16 (exam hours 8-10 a.m.)

 The schedule is subject to change (the instructor will announce any changes).

+**Late submission and absences policy**: if you submit your assignments late, there is an increasing penalty (10% off for up to 24 hours late, 20% off for 24-48 hours late).
+No assignments will be graded if submitted later than 48 hours late.

+Any student who cannot attend class or submit assignments by their due date for serious issues (e.g., medical emergencies) or participation in university activities (e.g., official university travel for conferences or sports) that can be documented, should communicate those to your instructor as soon as possible before the deadline.

 ## GitHub